jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 > - fastaWithAdaptersEtc: specifies the path to a fasta file containing all the adapters, PCR sequences etc. The naming of the various sequences within this file determines how they are used.
 See the section below or use one of the provided adapter files
-seedMismatches: specifies the maximum mismatch count which will still allow a full match to be performedpalindromeClipThreshold: specifies how accurate the match between the two 'adapter ligated' reads must be for PE palindrome read alignment.
+> - seedMismatches: specifies the maximum mismatch count which will still allow a full match to be performed.
+>- palindromeClipThreshold: specifies how accurate the match between the two 'adapter ligated' reads must be for PE palindrome read alignment.
-simpleClipThreshold: specifies how accurate the match between any adapter etc. sequence must be against a read.
+>- simpleClipThreshold: specifies how accurate the match between any adapter etc. sequence must be against a read.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA1MjQ4NzkyOCwxNTA0NzU1MzAxLDg0Mz
+eyJoaXN0b3J5IjpbLTk0OTg5NzY5MSwxNTA0NzU1MzAxLDg0Mz
 Y1ODE1LC01NzY4Mjc2ODIsNTczMzQyNDU5LDc2OTY0NTQ4NCwt
 MTI2MTEyMzk3MCwtODgyNDUzMDA1LC0yNTU0NDQwMDIsMTAxNj
 kzMTU4MiwtMTYyNjc3MjkzMCwxMTU2MjkyODU2LC0xMzIyMTAz